 What does it mean to be a “good parent”?
-The answers to that question are probably limitless — but the good news is that none of them involve money or status or the latest iPhone.
+The answers to that question are probably limitless — but the good news is that none of them involve money or status or the latest Apple technology.
 Good parents come in all forms (and shapes, sizes, genders, colors, abilities, sexual orientations, you name it) — as do kids, of course.
 Each child needs something unique from their parent.
 But across the board, there are certain goals all parents can — and should — focus on to benefit their kids in the long run.

 We asked family therapists — aka the people who spend their lives helping parents be the best parents they can be — how all parents can be good parents.
 Below, their top 10 tips.

-Forget multitasking; the secret to getting shit done (when you have 27,000 things to do) as a parent is compartmentalizing, which in turn lets us really focus on our kids when they need us.
+Forget multitasking; the secret to getting sh*t done (when you have 27,000 things to do) as a parent is compartmentalizing, which in turn lets us really focus on our kids when they need us.
 This applies to all parents, whether you work or not, whether you have babies or school-age kids, whether you are with a partner or doing the parenting thing solo.

 “Compartmentalizing means you focus on your children when they are with you — and it’s a safe bet you are already tending to their most important needs during that time — loving, feeding, supervision, etc.,” explains clinical psychologist Melanie English.
 And when your kids aren’t with you, compartmentalizing lets you focus on you and other tasks in your life — whether that’s working, working out, paying bills, doing chores or anything else not directly involving your children.
 “Many of us long for our children when they aren’t with us, and that slows us down with our other tasks and expectations,” says English.
 “Then — when our children are with us — we think of the other things we have to do: the lingering deadline, the unfolded laundry, the dinner prep, etc. Be the best at what you are doing when you are doing that thing.
 You are the best worker when you are working.
 You are the best chef when you are cooking.
 You are the best friend when you are with someone else, and you are the best parent when you are with your children.”